StocksDevelopment/php-client/README.md

 The limited testing can be done through the [sandbox page](https://stocks.exchange/testapi).

 ## Usage
-Stocks.Exchange doesn't require Laravel or any other framework at all.
 If you want to use it as is, you just have to require the composer autoload file to instatiate Stocks.Exchange objects as shown in the following example.
 ### Example
 ```php
 <?php